Devon County Council is committed to eliminating modern slavery, human trafficking and other forms of exploitation in the county.

 - The Devon Children and Families Partnership which has a 2018-2021 joint exploitation strategy with the Safer Devon Partnership to address exploitation of children.

-- Devon Safeguarding Adult’s Partnership, which has a role in protecting adults and ensuring even the most vulnerable are kept safe and well.
+- Torbay and Devon Safeguarding Adults Partnership, which has a role in protecting adults and ensuring even the most vulnerable are kept safe and well.

 - Devon Procurement Partnership which is a partnership of 19 permanent member organisations.
 Many of our contracts are created through this partnership, dependent on the circumstances and requirements.